r-mbete/workforce-management-optimization/README.md

   - Feature engineering (if needed)

 - **Model Building:**
-  - Decision Tree Classifier for classification tasks.
+  - Decision Tree Classifier: Builds a decision tree for classification, which is easy to visualize and interpret.
-  - AdaBoost Classifier for ensemble learning.
+  - AdaBoost Classifier: Builds a robust ensemble classifier to reduce errors made by weak classifiers.

 - **Model Evaluation:**
   - Performance metrics such as accuracy, precision, recall, F1-score, and confusion matrix are calculated for each model.